Robert-van-Engelen/Forth500/manual.md

     $1.23  OK[0]

 Note the reverse order in which the numeric output is composed.
-In the example the value `1.23` appears to have a fraction as syntactic sugar, but the placement of the `.` in a double integer has no significance.
+In the example the value `1.23` appears to have a fraction, but the placement of the `.` in a double integer has no significance, i.e. it is merely "syntactic sugar".

-To display signed double integers, it is necessary to tuck the high order cell with the sign under the double number, then make the number positive and convert using `SIGN` at the end to get the sign a front:
+To display signed double integers, it is necessary to tuck the high order cell with the sign under the double number, then make the number positive and convert using `SIGN` at the end to place the sign at the front of the number:

     : dollars   TUCK DABS <# # # [CHAR] .
 HOLD #S [CHAR] $ HOLD DROP OVER SIGN #> TYPE SPACE ; ↲
     -1.23 dollars ↲